 3/6/17-4/6/17 Follow up work at Luddendenfoot

 Work on a new footbridge at the listed station of Hebden Bridge is expected to start in January 2018.
 The bridge (which will be fitted with lifts) will make the station fully accessible as the current subway ramps don’t meet the required standards.
+UPDATE: It’s since been confirmed that this was incorrect.
+Hebden Bridge won’t be getting a footbridge.
+Instead, lifts will be installed in the old lift shafts at the station.
 At a later date, the Down platform will be extended West to allow trains to stop within the modern signalling overlaps.
 As more dates are announced for other work, I’ll try and post them to this blog.
 There’s clearly a lot more work to do.
 Strings of new rail have been dropped just West of Milner Royd Jn and the ‘Orange Army’ have been busy around Halifax over the weekend.
 Sowerby Bridge has seen a lot of lineside vegetation clearance and there’s many sites in the Calder valley where new cable toughing has appeared.

 Meanwhile, here’s a series of pictures of what you can expect to see, and what you already have…